Ryan-Amaral/ml-runner/README.md

 # ml-runner

-## 2d-Bipedal-Walker-v3 experiments with GP
+## PyBullet Gym experiments with GP

 ### What is it?
 A general framework/codebase for running machine learning experiments.